Digital security startup Socure raises funding from Accel, T Rowe at $4.5 bln valuation - NewsBreak

 “We did $100 million round to start the year.
 That, in combination with this financing, gives us a lot of dry powder to invest in product development and bringing in talent,” founder and Chief Executive Officer Johnny Ayers said.

-New York-based Socure, whose customers include sports-betting company DraftKings Inc (DKNG.O) and fintech giant Chime, said last month its new clients more than tripled in the third quarter.
+New York-based Socure, whose customers include sports-betting company DraftKings Inc and fintech giant Chime, said last month its new clients more than tripled in the third quarter.
+(Reporting by Niket Nishant in Bengaluru; Editing by Aditya Soni)

 Comments / 0